rroessler/electron-tween/README.md

 ## Usage

 As a TWEEN library, "electron-tween" has been written so that as little items from Electron are used.
-To do so, all functionality of "electron-tween" relies either upon the DOM window object, or if imperatively needed, a chosen BrowserWindow as input.
+To do so, all functionality of "electron-tween" relies upon being given a BrowserWindow object.
+Although this can be done through using Electrons remote module, it is recommended to make use of IPC events instead to access windows/this library from the main process.

 The current functionality includes:
 * [Fade](#fade): Fades a BrowserWindow from a given opacity to another.
 * [FadeIn](#fade_in): Fades a BrowserWindow IN to full opacity.
 * [FadeOut](#fade_out): Fades a BrowserWindow OUT to full transparency.
-* [Resize](#resize): Resizes a BrowserWindow (renderer only through DOM window object)
+* [Resize](#resize): Resizes a BrowserWindow to given size.
-* [Move](#move): Moves a BrowserWindow (renderer only through DOM window object)
+* [Move](#move): Moves a BrowserWindow to given position.

 ### Fade